 If you are awarded a Discretionary Housing Payment you will be advised how long the payments last for.
 This can range from a few weeks to a maximum of 12 months.

-If you disagree with our decision, you should write to us explaining why you feel we should reconsider the decision.
+If you disagree with our decision, please write to us explaining why you feel we should reconsider it.
 The decision will be looked at again by someone other than the original decision maker and you will receive a letter explaining the outcome of that review.

 If after the first tier review you are still dissatisfied you can seek a second tier review.